ECFMG/ai-tookit/README.md

 ---
 ## Contributing to this Project

-* somehow you will be able to, it is undefined as of yet.
+* Somehow you will be able to, it is undefined as of yet.

 ---
 ## Feedback